ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/04-graph-traversal.md

 processed; hence the call to function `postVisit`.

 ::: dsvis
-The following visualization shows a random graph each time that you start it, so that you can see the behavior on different examples.
+The following visualisation shows a random graph each time that you start it, so that you can see the behavior on different examples.
 It can show you DFS run on a directed graph or an undirected graph.
 Be sure to look at an example for each type of graph.